-Finally, we check the goodness-of-fit of the estimated time-varying mixture copula model using the Kolmogorov-Smirnov (KS) test, Cramer-von Mises (CM) test, and Anderson-Darling (AD) test for correct copula specification.
-The goodness-of-fit procedures are available in the Supplementary Material.
+Finally, we check the goodness-of-fit of the estimated time-varying mixture copula model with the Kolmogorov-Smirnov (KS) test, the Cramer-von Mises (CM) test, and the Anderson-Darling (AD) test for correct copula specification.
+The procedures of doing the goodness-of-fit can be found in the online supplement.
 Table 8 reports the bootstrap p-values of the three tests.
-All models pass the three tests with large p-values.
+All models pass these three tests with large p-values.